hands-on-cloud/hands-on.cloud/hugo/content/AWS Lambda - How to process DynamoDB streams/index.md

 In our example, the Lambda function invoked every time the record is available in the stream.
 For significant workloads that may lead to inefficient Lambda executions.
 To avoid such behavior, we can tweak DynamoDB Stream.

-### Configuration tuning
+### Configuration tuning.

 You may check the official documentation for a complete list of options, but the following parameters are most useful:

-* `BatchSize`: number of records to send to Lambda function (default: 100, max 1000)
+* `BatchSize`: number of records to send to Lambda function (default: 100, max 1000).
-* `MaximumBatchingWindowInSeconds` - the amount of time in seconds to wait before sending records to Lambda function (min: 0, max: 300)
+* `MaximumBatchingWindowInSeconds` - the amount of time in seconds to wait before sending records to Lambda function (min: 0, max: 300).

 Here's how our example can look like: